Awesome Las Vegas to Zion National Park Road Trip

 Virgin River Gorge to St. George, Utah

-Besides the “Welcome to Utah” sign, the remaining stretch driving into Utah is pretty insignificant.
-St. George, Utah, the first larger city you’ll come to in Utah, offers plenty of activities that could be added to a Las Vegas to Zion National Park road trip.
-White Domes Nature Preserve, Tonaquint Nature Center and St. George Dinosaur Discovery Site are just a few to mention.
+Besides the “Welcome to Utah” sign, the remaining stretch into Utah is pretty insignificant.
+St. George, the first large city you’ll come to in Utah, offers all kinds of activities for an even longer Las Vegas to Zion National Park road trip.
+White Domes Nature Preserve, Tonaquint Nature Center and St. George Dinosaur Discovery Site are just a few worth mentioning.

 St. George, Utah to Hurricane, Utah